solzook/proj-pageserver/README.md

 # README #

-A "getting started" project for CIS 322, software engineering 1 at University of Oregon, professor Michal Young.
+A "getting started" project for CIS 322, software engineering 1 at University of Oregon with professor Michal Young.
 Assignment By: Solomon Zook, 9-30-2016

 ### What do I need? where will it work? ###